 1/2 c. uncooked instant brown rice

 2. In the same pan, brown the sausage.
-Add to plate with the chicken.
+Add to the plate with the chicken.

-3. Add the celery, okra if using, bell pepper, and onion and cook over moderate heat until softened, about 10 minutes.
+3. Add the celery, bell pepper, and onion and cook over moderate heat until softened, about 10 minutes.
 Add the garlic and cook 1 minute.

-*Skip step 4 if using Gumbo File*4.
-Stir in the flour and tomato paste and cook, stirring until the flour smells nutty, 5 minutes or so (always less on my hot stove).
+4. Stir in the flour and tomato paste and cook, stirring until the flour smells nutty, 5 minutes or so.

-5. Add tomato paste now if you skipped step 4.
-Add the broth, tomatoes, and Cajun Seasoning.
+5. Add the broth, tomatoes, and Cajun Seasoning.
 Bring to a simmer.

 Serves 6.